Colombia Birding Tour to Santa Marta, Atlantic Coast & Perijá

-This trip involves a very special birding journey to watch endemic and near-endemic birds in the north of Colombia where you can enjoy two of the most important isolated mountain ranges in the country; Perijá and Santa Marta, with the addition of the dry forest of the state of Guajira where many special birds are ready to be spotted and photographed.
+This Santa Marta Birding adventure involves a very special journey to watch endemic and near-endemic birds in the north of Colombia where you can enjoy two of the most important isolated mountain ranges in the country; Perijá and Santa Marta, with the addition of the dry forest of the state of Guajira where many special birds are ready to be spotted and photographed.

 Like the look of this tour but keen to explore other locations?
 Have a look at the Birding Bogotá Savannah and llanos Foothills Tour.